kubernetes-retired/service-catalog/docs/devguide.md

 cover all code paths.
 The results are put into a file called:
 `coverage.html` at the root of the repo.

+### Golden Files
+The svcat tests rely on "[golden files](https://medium.com/@povilasve/go-advanced-tips-tricks-a872503ac859#a196)", a pattern used in the Go standard library, for testing command output.
+The expected output is stored in a file in the testdata directory, `cmd/svcat/testdata`, and and then the test's output is compared against the "golden output" stored in that file.
+It helps avoid putting hard coded strings in the tests themselves.

+You do not need to manage the golden files by hand.
+When you need to update the golden files, run the tests with the `-update` flag, e.g. `go test ./cmd/svcat/... -update`, and the golden files are updated automatically with the results of the test run.

+For new tests, first you need to manually create the empty golden file into the destination directory specified in your test, e.g. `touch cmd/svcat/testdata/mygoldenfile.txt` before running the tests with `-update`.
+This flag only manages the contents of the golden files, but doesn't create or delete them.

+Keep in mind that golden files help catch errors when the output unexpectedly changes.
+It's up to you to judge when you should run the tests with -update, and to diff the changes in the golden file to ensure that the new output is correct.

+## Documentation

+Our documentation site is located at [svc-cat.io](https://svc-cat.io).
+The content files are located in the `docs/` directory, and the website framework in `docsite/`.

+To preview your changes, run `make docs-preview` and then open `http://localhost:4000` in your web browser.
+When you create a pull request, you can preview documentation changes by clicking on the `deploy/netlify` build check in your PR.

 ## Making a Contribution

 Once you have compiled and tested your code locally, make a Pull